-Flight Club Challenge
+Flight Club Design Challenge

-In the Flight Club Challenge, students connect biological understandings of flight adaptations with design and technologies concepts to design, construct and evaluate 'flying' creatures.
+In the Flight Club Design Challenge, students connect biological understandings of flight adaptations with design and technologies concepts to design, construct and evaluate 'flying' creatures.
 This design challenge can be completed with or without movement through a challenge course, inspired by Queensland habitats; both options are described in further detail below.

-Divide students into small groups.

-Assign each group an Australian habitat:

-Arid Outback, Open Forest, Rainforest and/or Coastal Intertidal.

-Provide students with an opportunity to share their knowledge and experiences about their assigned habitat.
-Depending on their year level, students can also answer the following questions:

-What are the biotic (living) and abiotic (non-living) features of this habitat?

-What adaptations would an animal need to survive in this habitat?
+- Divide students into small groups.
+Assign each group an Australian habitat: Arid Outback, Open Forest, Rainforest and/or Coastal Intertidal.
+Students view the habitat images, and share their knowledge and experiences about each with their group.
+Depending on their year level, students can also answer the following questions: - What are the biotic (living) and abiotic (non-living) features of this habitat? - What adaptations would an animal need to survive in this habitat?